keithmcnulty/scraping/web_scraping_tutorial.md

 wiki_didyouknow()
 ```

-    ## Did you know that after a 2002 study inaccurately claimed a measles and autism link due to improper qPCR data, scientists developed the MIQE guidelines to show the minimum level of reported data required for qPCR?
+    ## Did you know that NASA test pilots Charles Bassett and Elliot See (pictured) are among the fallen astronauts whose names are etched on a plaque on the Moon, placed by the crew of Apollo 15?
 (Courtesy of Wikipedia)

 ``` r
 wiki_onthisday()
 ```

-    ## Did you know that on this day in 1965 – Bob Dylan, who had previously been known for folk music, gave a controversial performance at the Newport Folk Festival playing songs with an electric guitar.
+    ## Did you know that on this day in 1139 – Prince Afonso Henriques led Portuguese troops to victory over the Almoravid Moors at the Battle of Ourique.
 (Courtesy of Wikipedia)